-This condition suggests a joint test of $\varphi > 0$ and the slope of the motive function.
-For instance, in the political context we will consider agents who are either of a Republican type or of a Democratic type, and assume $m_{R,q}(\theta_q) = -m_{D,q}(\theta_q)$.
-We then test whether, given these motive functions, $\varphi > 0$.
+More precisely, this design provides a joint test of $\varphi > 0$ and the direction of motives.
+In the political context, we will consider agents who are either of a Republican type or of a Democratic type, assume that $m_{Rq}(S_{Rq},x(\mu_{Rq})) = -m_{Dq}(S_{Dq},x(\mu_{Dq}))$, and then test whether, given these motives, $\varphi > 0$.